Cu7ious/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-14-decimal_to_hexadecimal // onverts a number from base 10 to base 16 (env var DECIMAL, +\n) 100-rot13                 // encodes and decodes text using the rot13 encryption 101-odd                   // every other line from the input, starting with the first line
+14-decimal_to_hexadecimal // onverts a number from base 10 to base 16 (env var DECIMAL, +\n) 100-rot13                 // encodes and decodes text using the rot13 encryption 101-odd                   // every other line from the input, starting with the first line 102-water_and_stir        // adds two numbers stored in env vars WATER and STIR & prints result (vars are in base 5, result - in base 8)
 ```